 Commercial yachts built prior to the implementation of the MLC will not be subject to the MLCs regulations in respect of crew accommodation and recreational facilities.
-However those built after the implementation of the MLC will be subject to these regulations.
+However those built after the 20th August 2013 implementation of the MLC will be subject to these regulations.

-These changes will have a significant impact on the design and construction of new superyachts and are too complex to detail in this booklet.
+These changes have a significant impact on the design and construction of new superyachts and are too complex to detail in this booklet.
 For example, one such change increases the size of accommodation available to crew, which will either increase the size, and cost, of the yacht, or reducing the size of accommodation available to the owner and guests.
+However, Flag States have already begun issuing interpretations.

-We recommend that you contact our Compliance and Technical Support department for more information and advice.
+We recommend that you contact the Compliance and Technical Support department for more information and advice which may assist builders.